Join Our FREE Live Webinar

 8. Commercial Real Estate (CRE)

+When most people start learning how to invest in real estate, they don't typically gravitate toward commercial properties.
+That said, there's no reason a commercial asset can't be your first investment.
 Commercial real estate investment provides opportunities to individuals or groups looking to diversify their portfolios by allocating funds to properties meant for business use.
 From office spaces and retail outlets to warehouses and manufacturing sites, CRE covers a vast array of property types.
 Though they come with their unique rewards, commercial investments also pose distinct challenges.

 While residential real estate primarily focuses on homes, apartment buildings, and living spaces, CRE encompasses properties used for commercial purposes.
 The valuation, rental agreements, and tenant relationships in commercial spaces are distinct from residential setups.
 For instance, commercial leases are often longer, providing a more stable rental income.